mike99mac/minimy-mike99mac/gcode/README.md

 - Run the CNC job ``leftSide.nc`` on the left side.
 - Run the CNC job ``rightSide.nc`` on the right side.
 - Sand the sides, especially the inside edges which will not be easily accessible after they are glued to the carcass.
-- Pre-drill and screw in 4 1-1/2" stainless steel screws on each side.

 **TODO** get a picture